But there is so much more.

 Of course, there are still the ballparks and the Spring Training games.

 In 2011, the Arizona Diamondbacks and Colorado Rockies left their spring homes in Tucson and moved into the spectacular Salt River Fields at Talking Stick facility on the Salt River Pima-Maricopa Indian Community near Scottsdale.
-It is the newest crown jewel of the Cactus League.

 With a sunken seating bowl covered by large ramadas providing plenty of shade, the sleek new ballpark was met with rave reviews all the way to the top.
 Commissioner Bud Selig sung its praises.
 "Everyone told me it was remarkable.
 It's even better than that," he said after attending Salt River Fields' inaugural Opening Day.